WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/placeholders.md

 />
 </pre>
 ```
 {% Markdown %}

 Enclose the code block in a code fence.
-You cannot apply text formatting or highlighting inside a code fence.
+You cannot apply text formatting or highlighting such as bold or italic inside a code fence.
 ```markdown
     ```
     *PLACEHOLDER_VARIABLE*